 The caps were still worn in the 1930s and 1940s, most often by older men.
 When hats in general fell out of fashion in the second half of the 20th century (for reasons as diverse as the loosening of etiquette, and youthful American President Kennedy going hatless), the caps were still being worn, but wearing any kind of headgear at all could sometimes be perceived as an eccentricity or fusty.

 But the eventual flip side to hats no longer being required meant that they were now a style choice, and a fun choice at that.
-Hence, where we are now: Samuel L. Jackson wears a flat cap.
+Hence, where we are now.
 So does Jon Hamm, and Justin Timberlake.
 All men of vastly different fashion sensibilities, ages, and looks.
 But the versatile cap suits them all.
 It's stuck around for over 500 years, and isn't going away any time soon!